JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 If the two points are identical, a tangent is taken.
 then continue do P dot R to get the next point.
 In final get the result is public key.
-private key will decide how many time need to dot.
+private key will decide how many times need to dot.

 G is the generator point
 (Publick key)PK = (Private key)n * G